jamesplease/fi-calc-guide/src/index.md

 ## Getting Started

-You're ready to jump in and start running simulations.
-Or you can continue reading these Guides to learn more about the different features of FI Calc.
+Continue reading these Guides to learn more about the different features of FI Calc.
+Or you can jump right in and start running calculations.

 <div class="page_ctas">
   <a href="https://ficalc.app" class="button page_ctaBtn">
     Launch Calculator
   </a>
 </div>

-## What to Read Next

-- [Backtesting](/introduction/backtesting/) - Bengen's analysis used a strategy
-  called backtesting.
-Learn more about backtesting here.

 <div class="spacer"></div>